** The most effective and easiest way to sanitize your wooden Butchers Block is with our Wood Disinfectant Spray.

 Caution must be taken when using any type of cutting board.

 With 100% natural ingredients, the My Butchers Block Disinfectant Spray is not only good for your wooden board, but also for you.
-Application is super easy!
+The application is super easy!
 Spray the Wood Disinfectant after use and wipe with a damp cloth, and voilà!

-Should you not have the Wood Disinfectant Spray at hand and urgently need to disinfect your board, here are some disinfecting, cleaning and safety tips:
+Should you not have the Wood Disinfectant Spray at hand and urgently need to sanitize your board, here are some disinfecting, cleaning, and safety tips:

 1. Hot water and soap

 *Although this will clean the surface area of your board, it is not as effective or cleans as deeply as the Disinfectant Spray.